mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 ![Scan QR Code](../images/RL_tamethedog/QRCode.png){:.enlargeImage}

-Test everything thoroughly and see if the dog is learning according to its learning rate after the first 25 random responses.
+Test everything thoroughly and see if the dog is learning according to its learning rate after the first 10 random responses.
 Congratulations!
-You have coded your first AI reinforcement learning (RL) project.
+You have coded your first AI Reinforcement Learning (RL) project.

 # Expand Your App